GabrieleGiuseppini/Floating-Sandbox/README.md

 - [Ubuntu](https://github.com/GabrieleGiuseppini/Floating-Sandbox/BUILD-Ubuntu.md)

 # Contributing
-At this moment I'm looking for volunteers for three specific tasks: creating a "Ship Editor" for the game, creating new ships, and building the game on non-Windows platforms.
+At this moment I'm looking for volunteers for two specific tasks: creating new ships, and building the game on non-Windows platforms.

-With the "Ship Editor" a user would be able to craft a ship from nothing, picking materials out of a dictionary, laying out ropes, and adjusting texture maps to the ship's structure.
-The UI would also provide feedback on the current buoyancy of the ship and its mass center.
-Contact me if you'd like to apply!
-You need to know C++ as most of the physics code you'll use in the UI will come straight from the game's core library.

-If you're more on the graphics side, instead, I'd like to collect your ships - and whatever other bodies you can imagine floating and sinking in water!
+If you like building ships and you are making nice models, I'd like to collect your ships - and whatever other bodies you can imagine floating and sinking in water!
 Just send your ships to me and you'll get a proper *thank you* in the About dialog!

-Finally, I'm looking for builders for non-Windows platforms.
+Also, I'm looking for builders for non-Windows platforms.
 I'll also gladly accept any code contributions that may be necessary to ensure the project builds on multiple platforms.